 It seems like ceiling fans are everywhere.
-In fact sometimes we don’t think about them until warm weather comes around.
+The funny thing is how little we think about them until warm weather comes around when it gets uncomfortable indoors.

 But just how much electricity does a ceiling fan use?
 How does a ceiling fan compare to floor fans, tower fans, box fans, and the other cooling fans you might have at home?